14th Street–Union Square station: Design

 As with other stations built as part of the original IRT, the station was constructed using a cut-and-cover method.
 The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
 The bottom of this trough has a foundation of concrete no less than 4 in thick.
 Each platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The platforms have I-beam columns spaced every 15 ft.
 Additional columns between the tracks, spaced every 5 ft, support the jack-arched concrete station roofs.
 There is a 1 in gap between the trough wall and the platform walls, which are made of 4 in-thick brick covered over by a tiled finish.

 The walls near the tracks do not have any identifying motifs with the station's name, as all station identification signs are on the platforms.
 The trackside walls are clad with vertical white glass tiles.
 The original decorative scheme for the side platforms consisted of blue tile station-name tablets, blue and buff tile bands, a yellow faience cornice, and blue faience plaques.
 The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tile Company, which subcontracted the installations at each station.
 The decorative work was performed by faience contractor Grueby Faience Company.
 Above the IRT platforms are 32 ceiling fans, which were installed in 2000.
+Despite the fans' presence, the station is consistently reported as one of the hottest in the New York City Subway system.